-Are you feeling fully prepared for the weekend in terms of our buzz, sales, PR, social media, and all that jazz?
+Are you feeling fully prepared for Small Business Saturday in terms of your buzz, sales, PR, social media, and all that jazz?
 Need some ideas to make your own?
 Never fear: I’ve got your back – in a big way!

 This past weekend I was featured alongside a couple of my entrepreneurial sheroes and a few other small business media stars in a story by NBC News and J.J.
 Ramberg (host of MSNBC’s Your Business) sharing tips that will help prepare you for Small Biz Saturday (this weekend).

 I’ve linked to the article via the image and below it, I’ve included 19 BONUS TIPS (Hello!
 My ideas for you couldn’t be contained in a quick media soundbite) that you still have time to implement before the celebratory shopping weekend!

 Have a strategy of your own that you’re taking action on?
 Be sure you share it with us in the comments below the blog!